 Torta di Mele – Italian Apple Cake

 Over time, that land was sold and it was never family-owned during the time I lived there.
 Eventually, we did own another plot of land, but the trees there were mostly olive trees.
 I have such fond memories of going there and picking olives, by hand.
 We’d bring a picnic basket full of salumi and crusty bread, some vino for the adults, and after a morning picking olives, we’d break for lunch.
 My sister and I would often complain, whine and moan pretty much the entire day other than lunchtime!
-The things we take for granted when we don’t know any better!

 The apple pieces should be fairly small for even baking.